 Carbohydrates can be classified into two types:

-• Simple carbohydrates: They are absorbed quickly and provide immediate energy.
-They are found in foods such as sugar, honey, fruits and sweets.
+• Simple carbohydrates: They are quickly absorbed and provide immediate energy.
+They are found in foods such as sugar, honey, fruits, and sweets.

 For the cyclist, it is important to consume a combination of both types of carbohydrates: